NAS Drive Upgrades – Cheaper than Buying New

 |Cost effective way to increase process speeds as well as read and write operations

 Dependant on your model, some memory can be expanded to 16GB

 The fastest way to upgrade your enclosure and with the most instantaneous result.

 |Limited by the manufacturer – some units do not give you the ability to upgrade and actually prevent removal of the original RAM stick

 Some manufacturers insist on their own branded sticks of RAM to be used, declaring alternatives from the likes of Corsair and Kingston as incompatible

 4. Utilize USB or eSATA ports to add additional storage and backup options

 Ever heard of the expression “think outside the box”?
 Well, it isn’t just for 90’s yuppies and horrific business types, it is also a great rule of thumb for those looking for increased storage options.
 Those external ports on your NAS aren’t just for show.
 They can act as an invaluable additional and portable source on increased capacities.
-And with External drives from the likes of WD, Seagate and LaCie at very affordable prices at SPAN.COM, it can add a year or two to your NAS servers life span at around £30-40 a Terabyte!
+And with External drives from the likes of WD, Seagate and LaCie at very affordable prices, it can add a year or two to your NAS servers life span at around £30-40 a Terabyte!

 |No additional Power required with USB Expansions